Clooos/Bubble-Card/README.md

 ### Templates

-Advanced users can add templates in JS directly in their custom styles (Bubble Card doesn’t support Jinja templates).
-For example, this allows you to dynamically change an icon, the name or the color of an element, to show or hide an element conditionally (like a sub-button), or almost anything based on a state, an attribute and more.
+**Bubble Card doesn’t support Jinja templates** but advanced users can add templates in JS directly in their custom styles.
+For example, this allows you to dynamically change an icon, the texts or the colors of an element, to show or hide an element conditionally (like a sub-button), or almost anything based on a state, an attribute and more.

 > [!TIP]
 > More information about JS templates [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator).
 My advice is to always take a look at your browser console to be sure that everything is working correctly.